-Based on discussions with ANSEP the intent is that the campus phase of the project occurs in the near future and would be the first phase hooked to the utilities extension from Zimovia Highway and would subsequently feed the rest of the site.
+Based on discussions with ANSEP the intent is that the campus phase of the project occurs in the near future and would be the first phase hooked to the utilities extension from Zimovia Highway and would eventually feed the rest of the site.
 Should the ANSEP project be delayed, there is an equal priority to provide single family housing with reasonable utility hook up costs.
 An alternative development plan would take the western portion of the ANSEP campus (adjacent to Institute Creek) for housing while preserving the central campus green.
+ANSEP was delayed and the alternative plan was subsequently selected and endorsed by the Assembly on March 28, 2017.